explosion-mental/demwm/README.md

 - This way we could expand and play around with 'blocks' (different colors for different blocks, for example)

-You may notice two intances of `dwm` running (with `pidof dwm`, for example).
-This is because dwm creates a child process that acts as a timer for the blocks, since `dwm` cannot sleep or wait.
-This could be setted up as another program in the future but, for now I will leave this as is.

 ## How to interact with blocks
 A block is only a group that consist of 3 things: command, interval and signal.